deco-cx/blog/live.ts-1.x.md

-# Introducing live.ts@v1 v1: Inline Loader, Layout Pages, Client-Side Loader Invocation and more!
+# Introducing live.ts@v1 v1: Inline Loader, Page Layouts, Client-Side Loader Invocation and more!

 In the world of web development, every second counts.
 A slow website can drive visitors away, and even a small delay can affect conversion rates.
 That's why we're excited to announce `live.ts@v1`, a new version of our platform that includes several key features to help you build faster, more efficient websites.

-In this blog post, we'll take a closer look at three of `live.ts@v1`'s most exciting features: Inline Loader, Layout Pages, and Client-Side Loader Invocation.
+In this blog post, we'll take a closer look at three of `live.ts@v1`'s most exciting features: Inline Loader, Page Layouts, and Client-Side Loader Invocation.

 # Acknowledgements